Andrewsr220a/ExcelDatapProjects/README.md

 # ExcelDatapProjects
-All the research i've organized with excel
+All the research I've organized with excel.